Qwyp/IT-Security-Week-3/Exercise 4 Web Security in Practise/README.md

 Development of a small web-application, written in PHP, JavaScript and HTML, which is vulnerable to Cross Site Scripting and SQL Injection.

-commands to run before execution <br>
+**commands to run before execution:** <br>
 pip install pymysql <br>
 pip install php

-If you have Xampp already installed you don't need to instal MYSQL
+If you have Xampp already installed you don't need to install MYSQL

 ## Languages
 * PHP